 BRF4: the Mushroom District... called the Mushroom District because houses there pop up every day.
 People who go there come from the inner part of Bulgaria...
-We are not like the "... called the Mushroom

-District because houses there

-pop up every day.
-People

-who go there come from the

-inner part of Bulgaria...

-Our homes belong to our

-grandfathers, they are legal."
+We are not like the outlaws in the Mushroom District.
+Our homes below "... called the Mushroom District because houses there pop up every day.
+People who go there come from the inner part of Bulgaria...
+Our homes belong to our grandfathers, they are legal."